enepomnyaschih/jwidget/guides/ensample7/README.md

 Now, the rule is simple: **it is recommended to re-compile the project after each code or project configuration modification.** At least, to update timestamps of modified files to make sure that they won't be taken from browser cache.
 Other reasons why you must re-compile project before run, will be described later.
-Now, just keep this rule in your mind, and you'll get used to have an opened console with "debug" command in history ready to go.
+Now, just keep this rule in your mind, and you'll get used to have an opened console with "jwsdk debug jwsdk-config" command in history ready to go.

 jWidget SDK not just makes project development easy and fun: you'll be able to minify your code easily, add dynamic script loading and perform other improvements/optimizations.
-For whoever is interested, you can try to compile the project via "release" script:
+For whoever is interested, you can try to compile the project via "jwsdk release jwsdk-config" command:

 {@img release.png}